 - If the DNA of the parents is later found to have been mapped, the Case Number(s) may then be submitted to the Lab used and they will update the files on applicable animals and parental verification can then be confirmed.

 - You must check the "Parental Verification" box on their form to prevent additional charges and provide the case number(s) if you know the parents DNA is on file.
 These can be located within the pages of the Herd Book.
 In other words, if you own the bull, cow and the new calf that is being submitted, give the info of the sire and dam on the new calf submission form so that your calf will trace back to the proper sire and dam.
 This is the Parental Verification (PV).
 Only the Genetic Marker Report can be used to verify parents.
 Please provide a copy of the results via email or postal mail to the Herd Book & Registry.
 Parental Verification is FREE is requested upon submission of the orginal sample and is recommmended for accuracy of the records.

 You will own your animals' DNA information and it can only be accessed by you.

-- The cost is $75 for the "DNA Package" which includes: Genetic Marker Report, A2 Beta Casein, Chondro (BD1 only) and Polled testing as of November 1, 2016. these are required for registry.
+- The cost is $76 for the "DNA Package" which includes: Genetic Marker Report, A2 Beta Casein, Chondro (BD1 only) and Polled testing as of November 1, 2016. these are required for registry.
 Standard AJCA registered cows used in a downsizing program must have the DNA package results submitted to the MJHB&R along with a copy of the AJCA Registration Certificate, upon submission of the cow.
 Forms are located on the VGL (Veterinary Genetics Laboratory) and Texas A&M Genetics Lab websites, paid directly to the Lab used.
 Gene Seek has separate charges for their services.
 All DNA typing accepted for this Herd Book & Registry will be done by UC Davis (preferred), Texas A&M Genetics Labs or Gene Seek only and may be performed by using tail switch hairs…no drawing of blood is necessary.
 In cases where bull semen is available, semen straws may be submitted for genomic mapping.